jessicadavies2003/DOMKit/Getting-Started.md

 ```

 ## Testing
-Let's create a test script to ensure DOMKit works correctly!
+Let's create a test script to ensure DOMKit works correctly.

 1. Download this GitHub respository as a `ZIP` file.
 2. Head to your favourite IDE and create a new directory, followed by a HTML file inside that directory.
 We'll call it `index.html`, but you can name it as you like.